transientlunatic/asimov/docs/source/getting-started.rst

    If the pipeline which you're building uses a configuration file to describe its settings, this step will produce that configuration file, and will save it in the event repository.
    You can find the event (git) repositories in the ``checkouts`` directory of the current project, but their location can be changed.
-   Details on doing that are in the :ref:`projects guide`.
+   Details on doing that are in the :ref:`projects guide<project-guide>`.
    Configuration files are produced by taking the settings stored in asimov's project ledger, and combining them with a template configuration file for the pipeline.
    This step also creates all of the files which are required to submit the analysis to an ``htcondor``-based computing scheduler.
    You can find these files inside the ``working`` directory of the current project.